Using Git, GitHub, and GitHub Classroom for Courses

 To see all your GitHub organizations,

-- Click on the Octocat icon on the top left to go to your account home page.
+- Click on the Octocat icon on the top left to go to your personal account home page.

 - The account icon and name has a down arrow on the right side.